MicrosoftDocs/query-docs/query-languages/dax/upper-function-dax.md

 manager: kfile
 ---
 # UPPER
-Converts a text string to all uppercase letters
+Converts a text string to all uppercase letters.

 ## Syntax